ReOpAu/react-starter-kit/docs/meta-architecture-principles.md

 This meta-architecture ensures that as the application grows in complexity, it does not collapse under the weight of its own state.
 It provides a scalable, maintainable, and highly debuggable foundation for building sophisticated user interfaces.

 ### 5. **Traceability**: When an error occurs, its origin should be immediately obvious from the console logs and component boundaries.

+## Map Display and Information Flow (Update)
+- Only display maps for confirmed selections with validated coordinates (`lat`/`lng`).
+- After validation, the confirmed selection is enriched with these fields if available.
+- This ensures only critical, trustworthy information is visualized, never partial or ambiguous suggestions.
+- The `Suggestion` type now includes optional `lat` and `lng` fields, set in the validation handler after successful validation.